JeffDeCola/my-cheat-sheets/hardware/development/languages/verilog-cheat-sheet/README.md

 ### GATE PRIMITIVES

-Not really needed, but you can model gate primitives such as `and`, `nand`, `or`, `nor`, `xor`.
+You can model gate primitives
+such as `and`, `nand`, `or`, `nor`, `xor`.

 For example,